SHOOTING THE BLACK POWDER REVOLVER

 Rogers and Spencer.
 This model incorporates the best design features of the Remington in addition to their own improvements, but they are historically meaningless since the originals were never issued during the Civil War (or any war).
 When the originals were manufactured, they were already obsolete because cartridge pistols were on the drawing boards, there were plenty of revolvers left over from the War and the U.S. Army didn't want to issue a pistol they would just have to recall in a couple of years.
 Because they were never issued or used by the military, many originals are in outstanding condition and may be mistaken for modern reproductions.
 Besides their mechanical virtues, many people like the feel of the hand grip.

 Starr single or double action.
-I consider these novelty pistols since so few were issued.
-The double action model was unreliable and earned the pistol a bad reputation.
+I consider these interesting revolvers, but a novelty pistol since so few were issued.
+The double action model was unreliable and earned the pistol a bad reputation; this bad reputation is maintained by the modern reproductions by Pietta.
 The later single action model was much more reliable and popular.

 Whitney Navy.
 A .36 Navy caliber revolver with a solid steel frame similar to a Remington.
 Even the grips are much like the Remington making it a barely legal copy of the Remington Navy.
-Very few original revolvers were ever made.
+The original revolvers did not have a good reputation for reliability and relatively few were made.
+The reproduction by Palmetto is no longer in production (that I know of), but used ones are avilable.

 Confederate manufactured revolvers available in reproduction.Leech and Rigdon.
 A copy of the 1851 .36 Navy Colt with a steel frame.
 Modern copies might be acceptable shooters.